continuum/importr/README.md

 ## WebSocket integration, Faye example

-If you need to notify the progress of a import in real time (and errors or validation issues), you can configure websocket notification in an initializer:
+There are two ways to notify progress, errors and validation messages of an import; by default Importr uses Ajax Poll strategy.
+If you need to notify the progress more smoothly, you can configure websocket notification in an initializer:

     Importr::Config.setup do |config|
       config.web_socket_class         = 'FayeWrapper'